Eben60/ShareAdd.jl/README.md

 - Otherwise if it can be installed, you will be prompted to select an environment to install the package(s).
 - If the package is not listed in any registry, an error will be thrown.

-Usage example: While working on your package `MyPackage` you may temporarily need packages `TOML`, `Plots`, and `Chairmarks`, which however you don't want to add to your package dependencies. `TOML` is available in the `stdlib`, `Plots` you already put into a shared environment `@utilities`, and `Chairmarks` is not on your computer yet.
+Usage example: While working on your package `MyPackage` you may temporarily need packages `TOML`, `Plots`, and `Chairmarks`, which however you don't want to add to your package dependencies.
+You also need `Unitful`, which is already an installed dependence of `MyPackage`. `TOML` is available in the `stdlib`, `Plots` you already put into a shared environment `@utilities`, and `Chairmarks` is not on your computer yet.

 First, you add ShareAdd to your "main" (standard) enviroment, making it available at all times: